Criminal exploitation and Modern Slavery

 Spotting the signs of Modern Slavery and Human Trafficking

-It’s important that people are aware of how to spot the signs of someone who is being exploited.
-Victims may:
+It’s important that everyone is aware of how to spot the signs of someone who is being exploited.

 If you have concerns that someone is being exploited, or suspect modern slavery/human trafficking, call 08000 121 700 (National 24 hour Helpline) or report online.
 Do not confront the person who you believe is responsible, or let the victim know of your suspicions, as you may risk putting them and yourself in more danger.